-There may be as many as 500 people on the vessel and the crossing usually takes less than an hour.
+There may be as many as 500 people on the vessel, and the crossing usually takes less than an hour.

-If you are not in the queue for immigration early, you may be still on board well after the vessel arrives in Morocco, sometimes as long as 45 minutes to an hour.
+If you are not in the queue for immigration early, you may still be on board well after the vessel arrives in Morocco, sometimes as long as 45 minutes to an hour.
 This is obviously no good for day-trippers.

-It is usually okay for one person in a group to present the entire groups’ passports, although the officer may ask to see each person.
+It is usually okay for one person in a group to present the entire group’s passports, although the officer may ask to see each person.

 Returning from Morocco, immigration will be done at the ferry terminal in both Morocco and Spain.